 During the school closure please take care, keep clean and healthy; washing hands, doing exercise (Joe Wicks on YouTube daily at 9am) and keep yourself mentally busy.

 Your user details for TT Rockstars and Numbots are the same as your Purple Mash details.
-This is new ask your parents sit with you to begin with.

 Remember to practice the basic operations, spellings and writing, as well as reading as many books as possible.